 - To bolster technical and scientific capabilities in all areas of disaster management.

-- To offer clarity on responsibilities and roles of the various departments and ministries involved.
+- To offer clarity on the responsibilities and roles of the various departments and ministries involved.

 - To foster a culture of disaster risk mitigation and prevention at all levels.